Phoneme guide

 between the letters.

-For NBA put en-be-ay in the phoneme.
+For example: For NBA put en-be-ay in the phoneme.

 Phoneme with numbers

 Important: Phoneme does not read numbers and spaces.
-Please type words/letters in phonemes so it
+Please type words/letters in phonemes so it can work.
+Put hyphen instead of space so phoneme can read it.

 Let’s take, for example, the number 1246.
 This can be a reference number, a page number, a dollar amount, or a year.